You need to know how to clean a cool mist humidifier to get the best performance out of it.

 Now, you have to disconnect the tank from the base.
 It is not hard.
-You just need to twist the tank in the anti-clockwise direction.
+You just need to twist the tank in an anti-clockwise direction.

-This is usually indicated in the user guide, so be sure to check it.
+This is usually indicated in the user guide, so be sure to check it out.
 If you do not have the user manual, you can always check the website of the manufacturer.

 After unplugging the humidifier, take it to your kitchen counter near the sink.
 You will need a lot of water anyway.
 Make sure not to drop anything.